PO Box 9021, Wilmington, DE 19809, USA

 The following genus CORYPHAESCHNA are the PILOT DARNERS:

-3. Malachite Darner ______ (D:2) Flies in AZ: early-Jul to early-Nov
+3. Malachite Darner ______ AZ (D:2) Flies in AZ: early-Jul to early-Nov

 Coryphaeschna lutelpennis